kurtgn/yappa/README.md

 ## If this does not work

-This is a quick and dirty project that was only tested on Mac OS.
+The project is in its early stages, and it was only tested on Mac OS.
 If it does not run on Windows/Linux - PRs are welcome.